QuaSi-Software/Documentation/docs/resie_operation_control.md

 ## State machines

 State machines are a [common concept](https://en.wikipedia.org/wiki/Finite-state_machine) in computer science and are useful in working with state based on predefined conditions.
-They have also been used in programming the building control of actualized building.
+They have also been used in programming the building control system of actualized building.
 In the simulation model they are used with some modifications as described in the following.

 ![Example of a state machine with two states](fig/example_state_machine.png)